What To Choose Between Trade Secrets And Patents

 Patents and Trade secrets are the only two forms of IP rights that protect information.
-Patent protects patentable information which can be patented and qualifies patentability criteria while trade secrets can protect patentable information and any of the other information which can add the economic value to the holder.
-Therefore, the same information can be protected by patents and the trade secrets.
+A patent protects patentable information that can be patented and qualifies patentability criteria while trade secrets can protect patentable information and any of the other information which can add the economic value to the holder.
+Therefore, the same information can be protected by patents and trade secrets.
 And this is the place where the dilemma to choose what should come into play arises.

 Comparison Between The Patent And Trade Secret

 Patents are publicly disclosed but trade secrets are kept confidential, so there are several key differences in how you secure each type of protection -

 (i) A patent protects a new and useful invention whereas a trade secret protects valuable and secret information.

 (ii) The patent gives the patent holder a right to exclude others from making, selling, using, or importing the invention.
 Whereas the trade secret protects only from the misappropriation.

 (iii) While the patent is granted the invention becomes public but this is not the case in trade secret, in case of trade secret the information remains secret.
 For granting the patent the applicant must have to file a formal application followed by the examination in the patent office.
 No such formalities in the case of a trade secret.

 (iv) The duration for the granting of a patent is approximately 2-3 years which is way more than a trade secret, as they take the time as long as it takes to establish and maintain the internal procedure only.

 (v) The term of protection of a patent is 20 years.
 Whereas the term is perpetual in case of a trade secret. (vi)The cost and expenditure in the patent are more as compared to a trade secret (no application fee, the cost for only internal procedures only) and varies from country to country.